Wanker

 Wanker is slang for "one who wanks (masturbates)", but is most often used as a general insult.
-It is a pejorative term of English origin common in Britain and other parts of the English-speaking world (mainly Commonwealth nations), including Ireland, Australia and New Zealand.
+It is a pejorative term of English origin common in Britain and other parts of the English-speaking world (mainly Commonwealth of nations), including Ireland, Australia and New Zealand.
 It is synonymous with the insult tosser.

 Meaning

 The terms wank and wanker originated in British slang during the late 19th and early 20th century.
 In modern usage, it is usually a general term of contempt rather than a commentary on sexual habits.
 Wanker has similar meanings and overtones to American pejoratives like jerk or jerk-off.
 More generally, wanker can carry suggestions of egotistical and self-indulgent behaviour and this is the dominant meaning in Australia and New Zealand.

 Wanker may be indicated by a one-handed gesture, usually to an audience out of hearing range.
 It is performed by curling the fingers of the hand into a loose fist and moving the hand back and forth to mime male masturbation, which is equivalent to saying, "that person is a wanker".

 In the United States, the term is understood but rarely used.

 Related are terms such as "wanker's colic", for an undiagnosed visceral pain, and "wanker's doom", for excessive masturbation, from slang used in the RAF and British prisons since the 1920s.